korkje/adt/readme.md

 });
 ```

-In this case, `power_status`'s properties are the variants of the enum.
+In this case, `power_status`' properties are the variants of the enum.
 The `null` primitive is used to indicate that the variant has no associated data.
 If you want to associate data with a variant, jump right to the fun part: [beyond enums](#beyond-enums).

 ### Useful typing